 Born in Cape Breton and singing ever since Kitty is thrilled to be playing with The Katz as they develop and expand upon the Swinging Jazz musical stylings of the group from which Kitty and The Katz evolved; Jack’s Cats.
 Trained at Dalhousie and The National Theater School, Kitty has extensive performance experience in Toronto, Montreal, and Ottawa, ranging from musical theatre to voicing principal roles in animated television series and national and international radio and television advertising campaigns; as well as being a singer/songwriter, jingle singer and studio session singer.
 Her Soundcloud profile can be found here: https://soundcloud.com/thelma-farmer

 Since returning to Halifax, in addition to performing with The Katz; Kitty has performed in radio and television ads, developed and delivered voice-over workshops for Actra Maritimes.
-Kitty considers the opportunity to interpret and perform the wonderful classic Jazz repertoire with this extraordinary group of musicians as the highlight of her singing career and is eagerly looking forward to recording, performing, and bringing joyous jazzy music to audiences of all ages.

-Gordon Fader - Band Leader/Pianist

-Current page | Born in Cape Breton and singing ever since Kitty is thrilled to be playing with The Katz as they develop and expand upon the Swinging Jazz musical stylings of the group from which Kitty and The Katz evolved; Jack’s Cats.
-Trained at Dalhousie and The National Theater School, Kitty has extensive performance experience in Toronto, Montreal, and Ottawa, ranging from musical theatre to voicing principal roles in animated television series and national and international radio and television advertising campaigns; as well as being a singer/songwriter, jingle singer and studio session singer.
-Her Soundcloud profile can be found here: https://soundcloud.com/thelma-farmer

-Since returning to Halifax, in addition to performing with The Katz; Kitty has performed in radio and television ads, developed and delivered voice-over workshops for Actra Maritimes.
-Kitty considers the opportunity to interpret and perform the wonderful classic Jazz repertoire with this extraordinary group of musicians as the highlight of her singing career and is eagerly looking forward to recording, performing, and bringing joyous jazzy music to audiences of all ages.
+Kitty considers the opportunity to interpret and perform the wonderful classic Jazz repertoire with this extraordinary group of musicians as one of the highlight of her singing career and is eagerly looking forward to recording, performing, and bringing joyous jazzy music to audiences of all ages.

 Gordon Fader - Band Leader/Pianist